 The 6KU urban track bike has interesting features that are not commonly found in city bikes.
 This model is a quality bike that’s great value for money.

 The front and rear brakes can be removed easily.
 So if you want a bike that can stop and go easily as you maneuver the city streets, then you will enjoy this feature.

 You can also remove the brakes for cleaning and adjustment—making maintenance affordable and easy.
 It’s also easy to shift riding modes from freewheeling to fixed gear because of the flip-flop hub.

-As well as three color choices, you have the option of an aluminum or steel frame.
+As well as two color choices, you have the option of an aluminum or steel frame.
 The two models give you a choice for the right weight and feel for you.
 The steel frame is heavier, but it is more durable than aluminum.

 Easy to remove brakes.

 - Stainless steel dropouts are replaceable.